andrebrito16/k8s-aws-terraform-cluster/README.md

 * two autoscaling group, one for the kubernetes master nodes and one for the worker nodes
 * two launch template, used by the asg
 * one internal load balancer (L4) that will route traffic to Kubernetes servers
-* one external load balancer (L7) that will route traffic to Kubernetes workers
+* one external load balancer (L4) that will route traffic to Kubernetes workers
 * one security group that will allow traffic from the VPC subnet CIDR on all the k8s ports (kube api, nginx ingress node port etc)
-* one security group that will allow traffic from all the internet into the public load balancer (L7) on port 80 and 443
+* one security group that will allow traffic from all the internet into the public load balancer (L4) on port 80 and 443
-* one certificate used by the public LB, stored on AWS ACM.
-The certificate is a self signed certificate.

 ![k8s infra](https://garutilorenzo.github.io/images/k8s-infra.png?)